-Even though a lot of travellers have started exploring the region, quite a few people still think that North East is a remote area and inflicted by insurgency, and thus, never plan to pay a visit.
+Even though North East tourism is on the rise , quite a few people still think that North East is a remote area and inflicted by insurgency, and thus, never plan to pay a visit.
 This pre-conceived notion about the region leads to false judgements about the inhabitants of North East.

 If you think people in North East do not deserve to feel like outsiders in their own country, if you think they should be freed from the undesirable seclusion, the only way to dissolve these boundaries is to travel to North East at least once in your life time.
 Watch this powerful video to burst your myths about the North East India.

 Do we need to say more?